CiscoISE/ansible-ise/README.md

 ## Ansible Modules for Cisco ISE

-The ise-ansible project provides an Ansible collection for managing and automating your Cisco ISE environment.
+The ise-ansible project provides an Ansible collection for managing and automating your Cisco Identity Services Engine (ISE) environment.
 It consists of a set of modules and roles for performing tasks related to Cisco ISE.

-This collection has been tested and supports Cisco ISE 3.0.
+This collection has been tested and supports Cisco ISE 3.1.

 *Note: This collection is not compatible with versions of Ansible before v2.9.*